sciZer0/7/v/README.md

 On the Vote Blockchain, there are only 100 positions of Contributors.

-100 or 150, discussable.

 Each Contributor is a person (possibly anonymous) with their Public Address.

-Each Contributor, in equal size - if compared to other Contributors, receive the highly generous Automated Donations (~ $5 million annually per person) from Voters.
+Each Contributor, in equal size - if compared to other Contributors, receives the highly generous Automated Donations (~ $5 million annually) from Voters.

 Each Contributor may only be contributing in the Vote blockchain in these two roles simultaneously: